 For an integrated management system (IMS), the multitude of management systems that companies have to manage today are combined and integrated as far as possible so that there is as little friction as possible and synergies are used optimally.

 This means that the methods and instruments for complying with requirements from different areas are combined in a uniform structure.
 This serves corporate governance (management and monitoring of organizations) and is supported by a risk-based approach.

-The basic structure of modern management system standards, the so-called High-Level Structure (HLS), was introduced by the International Organization for Standardization (ISO) in 2012.
+The basic structure of modern management system standards, the so-called High Level Structure (HLS), was introduced by the International Organization for Standardization (ISO) in 2012.
 The underlying ISO/IEC Directive was revised by ISO in May 2021, which also meant that the HLS underwent a revision with various clarifications, additions, but also deletions.
-Since then, the High-Level Structure is now called "Harmonized Structure" (HS).
-However, it will only become effective with the next revision of the respective ISO standard.
+Since then, the High Level Structure is now called "Harmonized Structure" (HS).
+However, this structure will only become effective with the next revision of the respective ISO standard.

 What are the requirements?

 - Environmental protection, e.g. ISO 14001

 - Occupational health and safety, e.g. ISO 45001, SCC